adobrescu/Plugin-Classes-Sources-Manager/README.txt

 	include_once(PLUGINS_DIRECTORY.'/plugins.php'); //plugins.php contains "plugin" classes

-	class App extends App_MrSmithApp
+	class App extends MrSmithApp
 	{
 	}

-- If we had a piece of software that does all the replacements above on the original sources, we could give Mr. Smith exactly the same version of software as the other customers get plus his plugin.
+- If we had a piece of software that does all the replacements above in the original sources, we could give Mr. Smith exactly the same version of software as the other customers get + his plugin.

 - The classes from "lib" dir of this package do exactly that.
 Given a plugins directory and a directory where the main/core/base classes are located: